 5 Tips on How to Help Someone Struggling with Addiction

-Dealing with a person struggling with drug abuse and alcohol addiction can be a long and draining journey.
-Oftentimes, this might get so overwhelming, that one reaches a point where ignoring the person and their situation may feel like the only solution left.
-However, ignoring and assuming nothing is going on can only cause more problems and damage to you, your relatives, and, more significantly, the affected person.
-It might be painful, but what is crucial is that you take your time while encouraging the person to get help.
+However, ignoring can cause more problems and damage to you, your loved ones, and more significantly - the person battling addiction.
+It might be painful, but what is crucial is you take your time while encouraging the person to get help.

 Understanding Drug Addiction

-To be of help, you must first understand what drug addiction is.
-Understand that several factors may have led the person to drugs, such as; curiosity, numbing some emotional pain, athletic performance improvement, and peer influence.
+To be helpful you must first understand what drug addiction is.
+Understand that several factors may have led a person to drugs, such as; curiosity, numbing emotional pain, athletic performance improvement, and peer influence.

-Drug addiction is never about the number of times one does drugs, but rather why the person seeks these drugs to begin with.
-Also, not everyone who uses the drugs will end up being an addict.
+Drug addiction is never about the number of times someone does drugs, but rather why the person seeks these drugs to begin with.
+Also, not everyone who uses drugs will end up being an addict.
 Being an addict depends on the individual.

 Some of the risk factors that lead to an increased likelihood of addiction are: